-I had many different websites in the past and I can say there are some very good hosting providers, but also some – let’s say – sub-optimal ones out there.
+I had many different websites in the past.
+And I can say there are some outstanding hosting providers, but also some – let’s say – sub-optimal ones out there.

-It’s not funny when your website is down and you have to decline several upsales from technical support before actually getting help.
+It’s not funny when your website is down and you have to decline several upsales from technical support before getting help.

-For several years now, I had some very good experience with a hosting provider called Siteground.
+For several years now, I have had some very good experiences with a hosting provider called Siteground and Cloudways.

 What Are Your Goals for Your Real Estate Website

 I highly suspect that you are not in the business of creating a complete and new real estate web application such as Zillow or Trulia in a tech startup manner.

-I rather assume you are asking from the perspective of a real estate professional, such as a realtor, an investor, a developer, real estate attorney, and similar.
+I rather assume you are asking from the perspective of a real estate professional, such as a realtor, an investor, a developer, a real estate attorney, and similar.

-After the above presented components of a real estate website, hopefully it is clear the type of work that can be involved.
+After the above-presented components of a real estate website, hopefully, the type of work that can be involved is clear.

-But it’s still not complete enough to answer the question about costs in a more concrete way.
+But it’s still not complete enough to answer the question about costs more concretely.